 See a chart with monthly rain and temperature information for this tour.

 There will be great opportunities for hikes on this tour.
-We recommend you bring a pair of light hiking boots or comfortable walking shoes with good traction.
-The weather can change suddenly in these alpine regions, so please pack a lightweight rain jacket.
+We recommend you bring a pair of lightweight hiking boots or comfortable walking shoes with good traction.
+The weather can change suddenly in these Alpine regions, so please pack a lightweight rain jacket.
+We also recommend bringing a smart phone, tablet or other device to assist in planning your activities, and to access Rick's Audio Europe app and walking tours.

 For ideas on what to pack, check Rick's Packing List and our Women's Packing List.